-Bull Trout peak redd counts have occurred periodically since 2002, and we repeated peak counts from 2016 to 2022 along with GAUC abundance estimates.
-Peak counts collected during this monitoring program are several magnitudes lower than peak count estimates from 2010 and 2012.
-This is particularly apparent in the Chowade River; in 2010 the estimated peak count was over 800 redds, but during the current survey period, peak count has been consistently below 200 redds.
-In fact, the decline in redd abundance may be even larger, as a comparison of peak counts and GAUC estimates suggest historic counts may have underestimated true redd abundance.
+Bull Trout peak redd counts have occurred periodically since 2002, and we repeated peak counts from 2016 to 2023 along with GAUC abundance estimates.
+Peak counts collected during this monitoring program are several magnitudes lower than peak count estimates from 2010 and 2012, but methodological differences (survey type, duration, timing, and area surveyed) among historic counts and between historic and modern counts make it difficult to assess trends in peak counts through time.
+In this monitor, GAUC estimates are consistently higher than peak counts, suggesting historic counts likely underestimated true redd abundance.

 Variability in peak redd counts may be partially related to count methodologies, which highlights the importance of a robust enumeration methodology.
 Historically, peak counts were subject to minor variations in counting methods, personnel, and survey length.
-Also, we found peak counts from 2016 through 2022 were sensitive to the type and number of surveys that were included in the peak spawning window.
+Also, we found peak counts from 2016 through 2023 were sensitive to the type and number of surveys that were included in the peak spawning window.
 This sensitivity highlights the inherent uncertainty in peak counts and suggests GAUC estimates may be a more accurate and consistent method of estimation.

 Variable redd abundance may also be related to high rates of process error (i.e., natural variation in population size).
 A power analysis found high process error in historic Bull Trout redd counts in the Halfway Watershed (Ma et al. 2015), and process error is generally known to be high in Bull Trout spawner estimation (e.g., Kovach et al. 2018, Maxwell 1999).
 Finally, changes in peak counts may be related to regional weather patterns, fishing pressure, or additional impacts that have not been identified.
 For example, Diversified Environmental Services and Mainstream Aquatics (2013) noted a decline in spawning activity and redd building starting from 2010, which they suggested may have been related to an increasing trend of recreational fishing in the region, and extreme hydrological events in 2011 and 2012 (Diversified Environmental Services and Mainstream Aquatics Ltd 2013).